Partitionable sets, almost partitionable sets and their applications: Interplay with various designs

 Zhang and Chang \cite{ZC2009} showed that if there exists a PS$(v)$ for $v\equiv 1,5 \pmod{12}$, then there exists a CBSEC$(3v,4,1)$.
 By Proposition \ref{prop:nece PS}, a PS$(v)$ exists only if $v\equiv 1,5 \pmod{12}$.
 Therefore, the following theorem is stated.

 \begin{Theorem}{\rm \cite[Constructions 3.2]{ZC2009}} If there is a PS$(v)$, then there is a CBSEC$(3v,4,1)$. \end{Theorem}

-Construction 3.3 in \cite{ZC2009} provides a recursive construction for CBSECs: if there exist a PS$(v)$, a CBSEC$(u,4,1)$ and a cyclic $(v,4,1)$-DM, then there exists a CBSEC$(uv,4,1)$.
+Construction 3.3 in \cite{ZC2009} provides a recursive construction for CBSECs: if there exist a PS$(v)$, a CBSEC$(u,4,1)$ and a $(v,4,1)$-CDM, then there exists a CBSEC$(uv,4,1)$.
 By Corollary \ref{cor:CDM}, this construction can be simplified as follows.

 \begin{Theorem} If there exist a PS$(v)$ and a CBSEC$(u,4,1)$, then there exists a CBSEC$(uv,4,1)$. \end{Theorem}